daffinm/audio-cache-test/README.md

 1. Using [Workbox injectManifest](https://developers.google.com/web/tools/workbox/modules/workbox-cli#injectmanifest).
 1. By manually adding audio files to a cache using ```cache.add(URL)``` (see [here](https://github.com/GoogleChrome/workbox/issues/1663#issuecomment-450999270))

 Precaching media works fine (once you know how to make it work).
+1. Generate a list of media files to precache using `injectManifest`
+1. [Register a route](https://developers.google.com/web/tools/workbox/modules/workbox-routing) with Workbox that intercepts requests for media and routes them to the precache via a handler that is configured to deal with range requests.

-But it is not very user-friendly for people on slow mobile data connections, or who have limited data.
-The first time they click a link to your site it will cost them a ton of data, and the app will take ages to load up.
+But precaching media it is not very user-friendly for people on slow mobile data connections, or who have limited data.
+The first time they click a link to your site they will get a lot more data than they may have bargained for, and the app will take ages to load up because your bandwidth will be used up by the service worker as it installs and loads the precache.

-So, really, we want runtime caching for media.
-But this is not possible with Workbox 'out of the box'.
+What we really want is runtime caching for media.
+But this is not possible with Workbox 'out of the box' because we are dealing with partial range requests.
+"Please just give me a bit of this file, not the whole thing...'
+And we can't cache bits of files.
+It just won't work.

-The solution is to leverage Workbox to intercept requests for media, cache the media fully, and then serve it from the cache.
-So the first time you click play on something it takes a while if you are on a slow internet connection.
+The solution is to leverage Workbox to intercept requests for media, ignore the range part of the request, cache the media fully, and then serve it from the cache.
+So the first time you click play it takes a while if you are on a slow internet connection.
 Subsequently, however, it takes no time at all.
 And you can run offline.
+(I am using a customised version of and old project called [CirclePlayer](https://github.com/maboa/circleplayer) with a [CSS loading spinner](https://projects.lukehaas.me/css-loaders/) to get round this.)

 #### Keeping the cache up to date